Code-Institute-Submissions/anu1301-mollies-boutique_MarResub/README.md

 The hero image is the first thing the user sees.
 This image was chosen to invoke serenity, as well as give a feeling of pure indulgence - aimed at the target market.

-#### The main hero image for smaller devices
+#### The hero image for smaller devices
 ![mollies boutique](./assets/images/mollies_hero_img_small.PNG)

-A different hero image was used for smaller devices, due to the oddity of having a large face take up the small devices' view-port.
-The KB size of this image is smaller and therefore quicker load times on the smaller devices.
+A different hero image has been used for smaller devices, due to the oddity of having a large face take up the small devices' view-port.
+The KB size of this image is smaller and therefore quicker load times on smaller devices.

 #### Treatement images on landing page
 ![mollies boutique](./assets/images/treatment_landing_page.PNG)